Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 traffic, allowing the attackers to impersonate their ecommerce site.
 Which of the following methods will address this issue?
 A. Stapling
-A. Perfect forward secrecy
+B. Perfect forward secrecy
-A. Pinning
+C. Pinning
-A. Key stretching
+D. Key stretching

 Certificate pinning provides clients with a list of public key hashes that clients can use to detect website impersonation attempts.
 Stapling reduces Online Certificate Status Protocol (OCSP) traffic by appending a timestamped, digitally signed OCSP response to a certificate.
-Perfect forward secret ensures that the compromise of the
+Perfect forward secret ensures that the compromise of one session key does not compromise other session keys used in the past.
+Key stretching techniques add additional bits to passwords, make them harder to crack.

+12 D is Correct
+A DLP system detected confidential data being sent out via email from Bart’s account.
+However, he denied sending the email.
+Management wants to implement a method that would prevent Bart from denying accountability in the future.
+Which of the following are they trying to enforce?
+A. Confidentiality
+B. Encryption
+C. Access control
+D. Non-repudiation